adrian-soch/cam_lidar_framework/README.md

 ## Colcon build fails?
 - Check that the libraries you import are in your `CMakeLists.txt` (C++) or `setup.py` (Python) files.
-- Certain warning disappera if you build a 2nd time.
+- Certain warning disappear if you build a 2nd time.

 ## Known issues